dansmyers/AI/Labs/4-Embeddings/README.md

 # Lab: Embeddings

+## Overview

+This lab demonstrates working with text embeddings and vector databases using VoyageAI and Pinecone.
+It's based on [these examples](https://github.com/anthropics/anthropic-cookbook/blob/main/third_party/Pinecone/rag_using_pinecone.ipynb) developed by Anthropic to illustrate applications of tthe Claude AI.

 ## Create accounts

 Sign up for an account at [Pinecone](https://docs.pinecone.io/guides/getting-started/quickstart) and [VoyageAI](https://www.voyageai.com/).
 Once you have accounts you can go to the dashboard for each tool and create an API key.